toman-pay/interview-projects/backend-senior.md

 - All text fields should be required
 - The price should be a positive number
 - User can add up to 5 images (or none if he/she chooses to not upload anything)
-- Use can only add images before submitting the product
+- User can only add images before submitting the product
 - Images should not be more than 2 MB in size
 - Setting up Django Admin for this project is **optional**
 - You can choose any DBMS that Django supports as your database backend